ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-14. Compare batch norm and layer norm.
+Q. Compare batch norm and layer norm.

 <details><summary><b>Answer</b></summary>

 </details>

 ---

-7. Weight normalization separates a weight vector’s norm from its gradient.
+Q. Weight normalization separates a weight vector’s norm from its gradient.
 How would it help with training?

 ---

-72. In python, the probability density function for a normal distribution is given by 8.40:
+Q. In python, the probability density function for a normal distribution is given by 8.40:

 ```python
 import scipy